tequeter/dryspec/packages/Codex/leansdd.md

 ## Generic specification index (fallback template)

 The following generic index is a default template for projects that do not yet have their own Specification index.
-Embed or adapt it when asked to bootstrap a project, but always defer to any project‑specific index in the Constitution.
+Embed or adapt it when asked to bootstrap a project, but always defer to any project-specific index in the Constitution.

 <!-- markdownlint-disable MD033 -->